esses/evtrackrecords.com/README.md

 1. The most efficient way to submit a track record is through this [Google form](https://forms.gle/sTfyUc7Ubnn4XPyM6).
 2. For internet points you can also submit via the Facebook group [EV Track Records](https://www.facebook.com/groups/1635756253489735).
 See the info requirements below to submit with your post.
-3. If neither of those work for you or if your track record is not getting posted to the site fast enough for your liking, please email me at [steven@emotive.engineering](mailto:steven@emotive.engineering).
+3. If neither of those work for you or if your track record is not getting posted to the site fast enough for your liking, please email Alex [alextanaka99@gmail.com](mailto:alextanaka99@gmail.com) or Steven [steven@emotive.engineering](mailto:steven@emotive.engineering).
 4. Ok, true nerd friend.
 Submit a pull request.

 ## Data Requirements